jwesalo/labarchives-stoichiometry-widget/Readme.md

-# LabArchives eNotebook Stoichiometry Table Widget
+# LabArchives "Stoichmeister" Stoichiometry Table Widget

-This widget helps the researcher calculate and document amounts used in reactions for stoichiometry.
+This widget calculates and documents amounts, moles, volumes, and stoichiometric equivalents for chemical reactions.

-The widget can be added to a LabArchive Notebook page.
+The widget can be added to a LabArchives Notebook page.

+To use the widget:
+ 1. Plan the reaction.
+Type the expected amount of the limiting reagent into row 1 (e.g., "100 mg" if you expect to do a reaction on that scale).
+FW and/or density values will allow it to calculate the moles automatically.
+Then, type in all of the other reagents, their stoichiometry (equiv.), and their FW/density, and the amount you need to add will be automatically calculated.
+ 2. When weighing out the reagents, input the actual amount used.
+For the limiting reagent in row 1, check the "Locked" box before changing so that the amounts of the reagents in the rows below will not change.
+When to box is checked, changing the amount in row 1 results in only the equiv. in the rows below changing.

+ If desired, yield can be calculated by creating an additional row for the product, and typing in the amount and FW. % Yield can then be calculated as 100 x equiv.

+The following changes have been made from the original:
+ - Added a "locked" checkbox for the first row.
+When unchecked, changes to amount or volume in row 1 cause recalculation of amount, moles, equiv., and volume in the rows below.
+When checked, only equiv. will change in the rows below.
+ - Changed fonts
+ - Adjusted column widths (main goal was to ensure that the equiv. column shows 2 decimal places for % yield calculations and for catalysts)
+ - Increased maximum length of substance names to 120 characters.

-It was developed by the [Sydney Informatics Hub](https://informatics.sydney.edu.au) from an initial version by [Dr. Samuel Banister](https://sydney.edu.au/science/people/samuel.banister.php).
+Bryan Andrews and Joshua Wesalo (University of Pittsburgh) forked the code from the original developed by the [Sydney Informatics Hub](https://informatics.sydney.edu.au) from an initial version by [Dr. Samuel Banister](https://sydney.edu.au/science/people/samuel.banister.php).
+This work was completed to build a customized widget for the Deiters Lab (http://deiterslab.org).

 ## Installation